input-output-hk/partner-chains-smart-contracts/offchain/STANDARDS.md

 When re-exporting identifiers from another module, the module where the re-exports are coming from MUST be a named import.
-Furthermore, the export list MUST qualify the identifier, even if it's available unqualified.
+Furthermore, the export list MUST qualify the identifier, even if it's available unqualified. `module` re-exports MUST NOT be used.

 ### Justification